pimcore/pimcore/doc/Development_Documentation/22_Administration_of_Pimcore/07_Users_and_Roles.md

 ## General

 User permissions in Pimcore are based on a users and roles concept.
-Each user can have serveral roles and both - users and roles - can have permissions.
+Each user can have several roles and both - users and roles - can have permissions.

 Users and roles are configured in Pimcore backend UI at *Settings* > *Users & Roles* > *Users* and